 My parents had it rough.
 But despite the hardships, they did their best with us, and we turned out great.
 It was then that I realized that each generation does the best with what they have.
 And instead of of bellyaching, the subsequent generation is supposed to do better.

 I feel that way about the church.

 Often, we (and by we, I mean church people) tend to see where the church has failed us.
-Of course, acknowledging failure and seeking to do better is a great thing.
+Certainly, acknowledging failure and seeking to do better is a must.
 We must confront every practice and mindset that departs from the truth of the gospel.

 But failure is not the entire story of the church of Jesus Christ.
 If we are going to be a balanced people, we must consider the good that has been passed down through the years and how, because of that good, we can do the good work we do today.

 That’s what I had to do a few months back when I was whining about my parents.
 God turned my attention to the good things passed down from my grandparents to my parents and how each generations’ choices have shaped me today.